articles & information

 I have seen breeders willingly (and unwillingly) sell pups to puppy mills and pet stores, where they are then purchased and bred by irresponsible/inexperienced people.
 Hence the cycle of poorly bred dogs goes on.
 We are adamant that this will not happen with our bloodlines!

-We have also not been breeding exclusive bloodlines for 20 years just so Joe Blow down the road who has never bred dogs before, starts his own breeding program and damages the reputation of our breed.
+We have also not been breeding exclusive bloodlines for 20 years just so Joe Blow down the road who has never bred dogs before, can steal our bloodlines under false pretences, start his own breeding program and damages the reputation of our breed.
 I will not allow anyone to deceive me, ride off my coat tails, just to fill their pockets.

 If by any chance, a pup of mine is abused, mistreated or dumped, the Puppy Sale Agreement allows me to legally remove the puppy from that environment.
 If there was no written agreement, I would have no legal right to take the dog I bred back into my care.
 I care a lot about each dog I produce – for its entire lifespan.
 I care where my dogs end up and will do everything possible to avoid critical situations in the first place.